Blog

 Tailored, innovative approach to help employees quit

-Whether they have MSD or not, tobacco users are much more likely to quit successfully when they receive help that is tailored not only to the type of tobacco product they choose, but also specific to how they prefer to receive support and coaching.
+Tobacco users are more likely to quit successfully when they receive help that is tailored not only to the type of tobacco product they choose, but also specific to how they prefer to receive support and coaching.

 To do that, employers need innovative programs that meet employees’ needs, including:

-- Live chat coaching to tap into while on a job site
+• Discrete live chat coaching with tobacco treatment specialists to tap into while on a job site

-- Text messaging for a check-in to get support before or after a shift
+• Dynamic text messaging to get support before or after a shift

-The EX Program delivers all of this and more.
-To start a conversation and learn how we can better meet the unique needs of your workforce, please contact us today.
+EX Program delivers all of this and more.
+To start a conversation and see how we can engage more of your population in quitting tobacco, please contact us today.